-No matter what data the DM observes, they could always choose to keep using their initial belief and make the benchmark decision, which is robust against all initially possible DGPs.
-Notice because the experiments are all independent, the benchmark decision does not rely on the data at all.\footnote{With independence, the set of conditional distributions over future outcomes is solely determined by the set of DGPs regardless of the realized outcomes.
-The independence assumption is assumed for this property as it eases the exposition.
-In a more general environment, the benchmark should be understood as the robust decision under full Bayesian or prior-by-prior updating \citep*{pires2002rule}.
+Regardless of what data Netflix/the DM observes, they can always rely on their initial belief to make the benchmark decision, which is robust against all initially possible DGPs.
+Notice, because the experiments are independent, the benchmark decision does not depend on the data at all.\footnote{With independence, the set of conditional distributions over future outcomes is solely determined by the set of DGPs regardless of the realized outcomes.
+Independence is assumed because this fact eases the exposition.
+In more general environments, the benchmark should be understood as the robust decision under full Bayesian or prior-by-prior updating \citep{pires2002rule}.
 Namely, the DM applies Bayes' rule to update every DGP in the initial set conditioning on the sample data to obtain a set of posteriors over future outcomes.
-In this case, all the results either directly apply or can be generalized with standard conditions.
-See the Online Appendix for details.} As a result, the benchmark decision ensures robustness at the cost of any useful information from data that might lead to a better decision.
-The main goal of this paper is to develop a strategy for using data to refine the initial set of DGPs that addresses both the concern for robustness and the desire for improvement.
-To preview the final output, the proposed strategy ensures that, no matter which possible DGP in the initial set turns out to be the true one, with a sufficient amount of data, the data-revised decision will objectively improve upon the benchmark decision, and sometimes strictly so, almost surely.
-In cases where the sample size is bounded, I show that the same holds with a pre-specified probability.
-Therefore, this strategy allows the DM to obtain a higher expected payoff under the truth than their benchmark decision while maintaining robustness, i.e., failing to do so only with either zero or a small pre-specified probability.
+In this case, all results either directly apply or generalize under standard conditions, see Appendix \ref{apx: dependent}.} As a result, the benchmark decision ensures robustness, but at the cost of ignoring any information that might lead to better decisions.

+The goal of this paper is to develop a strategy for using data that addresses both the concern for robustness and the desire for improvement.
+To preview the final output, the proposed strategy ensures that, in a broad class of decision problems, no matter which DGP in the initial set is true, a sufficient amount of data will almost surely lead the data-revised decision to objectively improve upon the benchmark decision, and sometimes strictly so.
+With finite samples, the same holds with a pre-specified probability.
+Hence, this strategy enables the DM to achieve higher expected payoffs under the truth while preserving robustness, i.e., failing to do so only with either zero or a small pre-specified probability.

-To illustrate such a strategy and highlight the main difficulties in establishing it, consider the following introductory example:
+What must be true for such a strategy?
+The following example illustrates a key observation of this paper.